Fisch-MC/FischMC-Wiki/README.md

-# FischMC-Wiki

-## Welcome to the Official FischMC Wiki
+## FischMC-Wiki - Welcome to the Official FischMC Wiki
-This repository serves as the ultimate guide for players of FischMC.
+- `This repository serves as the ultimate guide for players of FischMC.`
 ---

 ## Fish
-Listed below, you'll find important information about fish, locations, preferences, and their values.
+- *`Listed below, you'll find important information about fish, locations, preferences, and their values.`*

 ### **`Rarity`**
 <details>